 Landscape setup is actually pretty simple, at least I try and keep it that way.
 Whenever I go out for critters I always keep in mind the landscape around me for possible shots.
 A big part of photographing critters isn’t just the portrait shot of that animal but also the habitat that it lives in.
 The story of where it lives, how it lives is just as important as what it is.
 The lens I use to show this is the 14-24, 24-70, 70-200.
 Occasionally the 200-400 comes out for some shots but not that often.

-When I’m not working with the Wildlife Landscape combo and it’s just landscape then I go rather striped down.
-I use a sling bag which holds the 14-24, 24-70, 70-200 and a flash.
-Usually one of those lens will be on the camera the whole time and I’ll just switch back and forth.
+When I’m not working with the Wildlife Landscape combo and it’s just landscape then I go rather stripped down.
+I use a sling bag that holds the 14-24, 24-70, 70-200 and a flash.
+Usually one of those lenses will be on the camera the whole time and I’ll just switch back and forth.

 When Working With Aviation